Policies & Funding Sources

 All students younger than age 30 on January 1 of the year of financial aid application are considered to be dependent on their families.
 The ability of the family to assist the student (rather than parental preference or intent) is the basis for determining eligibility for institutional aid such as College grants and scholarships, and the Health Professions Student Loan (which is mandated by federal guidelines).

 Students in graduate and professional programs seeking aid from the Federal Direct Loan programs and Federal Work Study are considered independent.
-Students who want aid only from those programs need not provide parental data.
+Students who are seeking aid only from those programs need not provide parental data.

 Federal verification is an important part of the financial aid application process.
 If you are selected for federal verification, the requirements must be met in order for us to disburse financial aid to your Bursar account.

 Cornell’s federal verification deadline is the end of the term or academic year for which the student is enrolled, whichever is sooner.
 Federal verification materials must be submitted and reviewed before we can process and disburse any federal aid.
-Students who are applying for institutional aid will not be considered to have a complete financial aid application until all materials have been submitted, including any items related to federal verification.
+Financial aid applications from students who are applying for institutional aid will not be considered complete until all materials have been submitted, including any items related to federal verification.